LinuxCommandLibrary

 TLDR

-Take a screenshot and save it to the default location, normally ~/Pictures
+Take screenshot and save to default location

 $ gnome-screenshot